 Thanatophobia aside, this book was a beautiful, inspiring, bittersweet masterpiece.

 Throughout the novel, we’re introduced to several characters, some of which seem out of place, but they all form an interconnected web.
-Each new character is somehow involved in Mateo and Rufus’ story, told from the third person (as opposed to first person, in which both Mateo and Rufus’ narratives are written).
-And each are either directly involved with the boys, have interacted in some way, or are inspired by them, unbeknownst to the boys themselves.
+Each new character is somehow involved in Mateo and Rufus’ story, told from the third person (as opposed to first-person, in which both Mateo and Rufus’ narratives are written).
+And each is either directly involved with the boys, have interacted in some way, or are inspired by them, unbeknownst to the boys themselves.